yuvalmGS/gigaspaces-wiki-jekyll/tutorials/your-first-data-grid-application.markdown

 If you're using the web console mentioned above to see what's going on, you'll see the data grid has been deployed.

-{%exclamation%} Note that the Lite edition is limited to a single partition - if you're using it type `total_members=1,1` instead.
+{%info%} Note that the Lite edition is limited to a single partition - if you're using it type `total_members=1,1` instead.{%endinfo%}

 # Interacting with the Data Grid